 Sponsor a Chicago Student Today

-Through the RBS “Sponsor-a-Student” program, students can get the financial support they may need to become a professional drone operator.
+Through the RBS “Sponsor-a-Student” program, in partnership with the Tuskegee Airmen Chicago “DODO” Chapter, students can get the financial support they may need to become a professional drone operator.

-For $500, you can sponsor a student’s training, supplies, and exam fee.
-This will cover all costs for training: $150 for the FAA Part 107 exam and $350 for instruction and supplies.
+For $675, you can sponsor a student’s training, supplies, and exam fee.
+This will cover all costs for training: $175 for the FAA Part 107 exam at an official FAA Testing Center and $500 for instruction and supplies.

 The training program includes 8 hours of coursework and 2 hours of hands-on training with a drone, along with assistance to become certified as a drone pilot including preparation to take the exam for certification and access for past students to review coursework.

 Qualifications for the sponsorship program include:

 - Youth must be between the ages of 16 to 21.